ampproject/amphtml/extensions/amp-story/amp-story.md

 </amp-story>
 ```

-### The `advance-to` Attribute
+### `advance-to` attribute
-The `advance-to` attribute allows you to specify what page should follow a given `amp-story-page` when the user advances through the story.
-Recall that without branching the next page is by default the next `amp-story-page` in the DOM.
-This is still the default behavior should you choose not to use this attribute when creating non-linear stories.
+The `advance-to` attribute specifies which page should follow a given `amp-story-page` as the user advances through the story.
+Without branching, the following page defaults to the next `amp-story-page` in the DOM.
+This will still be the default behavior if you choose to not specify the advance-to attribute when creating non-linear stories.

 <table>
 <thead>